Robbie Williams: 2010–2012: In and Out of Consciousness and Take the Crown

 In October 2010, Williams released his second greatest hits album, In and Out of Consciousness: The Greatest Hits 1990–2010, to celebrate 20 years as a performing artist.
 A single, "Shame", was also released, which was written and sung by Williams and Barlow.

 On 21 October 2011 Williams signed with Island Records (Universal Music), following his departure from his previous record label EMI in 2010.

 Williams was the opening act at the Diamond Jubilee Concert, which was co-organised by Gary Barlow, held outside Buckingham Palace on 4 June 2012.
 During the end of August his official website began a countdown to the release of information regarding his latest solo material, with an image of his face and his mind unveiled daily as the countdown expired.
 Titled Take the Crown, the album debuted at number one on the UK Albums Chart making it Williams' tenth number one album.
 It also marked the second time that Williams had a number one single ("Candy") and album at the same time on the chart.
 The first time was in 2001 when "Somethin' Stupid" and Swing When You're Winning were number one on the singles and albums chart respectively.

 The album's lead single, "Candy", premiered on 10 September 2012 and was released on 11 September in most countries and 29 October in the UK.
 In the UK, "Candy" became Williams' first number one single since "Radio" (2004) and his seventh solo number one single.
-In its first week the song has sold 137,000 copies becoming the fastest-selling male artist single of the year.
+In its first week the song had sold 137,000 copies becoming the fastest-selling male artist single of the year.
 On 26 November 2012 Williams announced a 17 date stadium tour of Europe.
 Williams also confirmed that the support act for the tour would be Olly Murs who also duets with him on "Kids".
 Universal and EMI merged in 2012, bringing Williams' Chrysalis/Virgin recordings full circle to Universal.